 Based on the online registry posted by Peter Brueggeman, this Olmo Competition frame dates to 1982 based on the serial number 8579.
-The frame has just arrived from Köln, Germany, making it’s way through the barrage of Christmas packages to begin a new life for 2017 in Canada.
+The frame has just arrived from Köln, Germany, making it’s way through the barrage of Christmas packages to begin a new life.

 And it is probably ‘the build’ that was the reason for purchasing this frame although I have long since given up any attempt to justify ‘another bike’.
-That said, the frame is in pristine condition, the price was more than attractive and it’s a classic Columbus SL build.
+That said, the frame is in pristine condition and it’s a classic Columbus SL build.
 This same momentary lack of self-control at some point in the past also resulted in a complete 1st/2nd generation Dura-Ace group that needed a home.
 And now it will have one.

 The 7100 series Dura-Ace group introduced in 1973 predates this Olmo by nine years, the Dura-Ace 7200 EX series that included a 6-speed setup was introduced in 1978, so everything is close enough in my book to suit this 1982 Olmo.

 To compliment the vintage Dura-Ace group, I have ordered the stem, bars and seat post from Nitto.
 The forged Nitto Pearl stem and handlebars owe their DNA to the Cinelli 1A stem and Giro bar set, and the Nitto finishing is equal to the Cinelli benchmark.
 The Nitto 65 seat post is a classic one-bolt design that is mirror polished ‘to the nines’, and every bit the equal (or more) in my opinion to the Campy Super Record post of the era.